pmorie/kubernetes/docs/design/secrets.md

 [Service Accounts](https://github.com/GoogleCloudPlatform/kubernetes/pull/2297) are proposed as a mechanism to decouple capabilities and security contexts from individual human users.
 A `ServiceAccount` contains references to some number of secrets.
 A `Pod` can specify that it is associated with a `ServiceAccount`.
-When a pod is associated with a service account the Kubelet may take action based on the type of secrets the service account consumes.
+Secrets should have a `Type` field to allow the Kubelet and other system components to take action based on the secret's type.

 #### Example: service account consumes auth token secret